Analyzing Deep Neural Networks with Symbolic Propagation: Towards Higher Precision and Faster Verification: Preliminaries

 Generally, on the input layer, we have a concrete domain ${\cal C}$, which includes a set of inputs $X$ as one of its elements.
 To enable an efficient computation, we choose an abstract domain ${\cal A}$ to infer the relation of variables in ${\cal C}$.
 We assume that there is a partial order $\le$ on $\mathcal C$ as well as $\mathcal A$, which in our settings is the subset relation $\subseteq$. \begin{definition} A pair of functions $\alpha:{\mathcal C} \to {\mathcal A}$ and $\gamma:{\mathcal A} \to {\mathcal C}$ is a Galois connection, if for any $a \in {\mathcal A}$ and $c \in {\mathcal C}$, we have $\alpha(c) \le a \Leftrightarrow c \le \gamma(a)$. \end{definition} Intuitively, a Galois connection $(\alpha,\gamma)$ expresses abstraction and concretization relations between domains, respectively.
 Note that, $a \in \mathcal A$ is a sound abstraction of $c \in \mathcal C$ if and only if $c \le \gamma(a)$.

 In abstract interpretation, it is important to choose a suitable abstract domain because it determines the efficiency and precision of the abstract interpretation.
 In practice, we use a certain type of constraints to represent the abstract elements.
 Geometrically, a certain type of constraints correspond to a special shape.
 E.g., the conjunction of a set of arbitrary linear constraints correspond to a polyhedron.
-Abstract domains that fit for verifying DNN include Intervals, Zonotopes, and Polyhedra.
+Abstract domains that fit for verifying DNN include Intervals, Zonotopes, and Polyhedra, etc.

-\begin{itemize} \item \textbf{Interval.} An interval $I$ contains bound constraints in the form of $a \le x_i \le b$.
-The conjunction of bound constraints express a box in the Euclid space, and thus it is also named the Box abstract domain. \item \textbf{Zonotope.} A zonotope $Z$ consists of constraints in the form of $z_i=a_i+\sum_{j=1}^m b_{ij} \epsilon_j$, where $a_i,b_{ij}$ are real constants and $\epsilon_j \in [l_j,u_j]$.
-The conjunction of these constraints express a center-symmetric polyhedra in the Euclid space. \item \textbf{Polyhedra.} A Polyhedron $P$ has constraints in the form of linear inequalities, i.e. $\sum_{i=1}^n a_ix_i \le b$ and it gives a closed convex polyhedron in the Euclid space. \end{itemize}
+\begin{itemize} \item \textbf{Box.} A box $B$ contains bound constraints in the form of $a \le x_i \le b$.
+The conjunction of bound constraints express a box in the Euclid space.
+The form of the constraint for each dimension is an interval, and thus it is also named the Interval abstract domain. \item \textbf{Zonotope.} A zonotope $Z$ consists of constraints in the form of $z_i=a_i+\sum_{j=1}^m b_{ij} \epsilon_j$, where $a_i,b_{ij}$ are real constants and $\epsilon_j$ is bounded by a constant interval $[l_j,u_j]$.
+The conjunction of these constraints express a center-symmetric polyhedra in the Euclid space. \item \textbf{Polyhedra.} A Polyhedron $P$ has constraints in the form of linear inequalities, i.e. $\sum_{i=1}^n a_ix_i + b\le 0$ and it gives a closed convex polyhedron in the Euclid space. \end{itemize}